 The Electrical Safety Office states that: Your need to perform electrical work must be legitimate, saving time or money are not good enough reasons.

-2. If you do not have a licence or base trade of calling, do you have 5 years of unstructured experience?
+2. If you do not have a licence or base trade of calling, do you have three (3) years of unstructured experience?

 Form 21 required for application of a restricted electrical permit outlines the following:

 You will need to supply evidence of your experience.
-Evidence should include qualifications, course certificates, and statements from your employer or a statutory declaration from a self employed person outlining your five years experience in a calling.If you can demonstrate that you have at least five years experience in a calling that requires the performance of electrical work and have not trained or have insufficient training in the performance of electrical work then you will be issued with an electrical work training permit and will be required to contact an SRTO to coordinate training to qualify for a licence.”
+Evidence should include qualifications, course certificates, and statements from your employer or a statutory declaration from a self employed person outlining your three 3 years experience in a calling.If you can demonstrate that you have at least three 3 years experience in a calling that requires the performance of electrical work and have not trained or have insufficient training in the performance of electrical work then you will be issued with an electrical work training permit and will be required to contact an SRTO to coordinate training to qualify for a licence.”